chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 | **24** |   04   |   24   |  104   |  124   |
 | **34** |   04   |   34   |  124   |  214   |

-From this table, we can determine the base-4 product of 24 (2 base 4) times 34 by looking down the left column for 24, and then across to column 34, and read off the result: 124.
+- From this table, we can determine the base-4 product of 24 (2 base 4) times 34 by looking down the left column for 24, and then across to column 34, and read off the result: 124.

-Using tables to lay out non-tabular data was a frowned-upon workaround and led to the development of CSS and, later, the introduction of flex and grid in CSS.

-A Launch School student found an interesting site that shows how tables were misused back in the early days.
+- A Launch School student found an interesting site that shows how tables were misused back in the early days.
 See [this forum post](https://launchschool.com/posts/65dbfc4a) for some comments and a link.

 ## Table Tags